Code-Institute-Submissions/project4-ci/README.md

 ### Connect the Heroku app to the GitHub repository
 - Go to the Application Configuration page for the application on Heroku and click on the Deploy tab.
 - Select GitHub as the Deployment Method and if prompted, confirm that you want to connect to GitHub.
-Enter the name of the github repository (the one used for this project is (https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes) and click on Connect to link up the Heroku app to the GitHub repository code.
+Enter the name of the github repository (the one used for this project is (https://github.com/louwJohan/project4-ci) and click on Connect to link up the Heroku app to the GitHub repository code.
 - Scroll down the page and choose to either Automatically Deploy each time changes are pushed to GitHub, or Manually deploy - for this project Manual Deploy was selected.
 - The application can be run from the Application Configuration page by clicking on the Open App button.
-- The live link for this project is (https://pf4-wayfarers.herokuapp.com/)
+- The live link for this project is (https://the-smoking-goat.herokuapp.com/)

-### Executing automated tests
-- The existing automated jquery/javascript test can be executed using jest as follows :
-  - If jest is not installed then run the command : npm install --save-dev jest
-  - Run the js test file using the command : npm test

-- The existing automated django/python tests are executed using unittest as follows :
-  - Run the python tests using the command : python3 manage.py test
-  - To run just a subset of the tests, then append the application and test file name to the command, e.g. : python3 manage.py test hikebooker.test_models

-- Test coverage for the django/python tests can be reviewed using the coverage tool :
-  - If coverage is not installed then run the command : pip3 install coverage
-  - Execute the following series of commands to determine test coverage :
-    - coverage run --source=hikebooker manage.py test
-    - coverage report
-    - coverage html
-    - python3 -m http.server  (detailed results can be viewed via the browser in the htmlcov directory)

 ### Final Deployment steps
 Once code changes have been completed and tested on localhost, the application can be prepared for Heroku deployment as follows :
 - Set DEBUG flag to False in settings.py
-- Ensure this line exists in settings.py to make summernote work on the deployed environment (CORS security feature): X_FRAME_OPTIONS = 'SAMEORIGIN'
 - Ensure requirements.txt is up to date using the command : pip3 freeze --local > requirements.txt
 - Push files to GitHub
 - In the Heroku Config Vars for the application delete this environment variable :  DISABLE_COLLECTSTATIC
 - On the Heroku dashboard go to the Deploy tab for the application and click on deploy branch

-#### The live link to the application can be found here - [P4 Wayfarers Hikes](https://pf4-wayfarers.herokuapp.com/)

 ## Credits

 ### Code
 - Much of the coding and testing relies heavily on information in the "Hello Django" and "I Think Therefore I Blog" walkthroughs in the Code Institue Full Stack Frameworks module.
-- Code on how to implement data model constraints was based on information found here : [Constraints](https://docs.djangoproject.com/en/3.2/ref/models/constraints/)
-- Information on errors when a foreign key field was included in search field list was found here : [Search Forgein Key](https://stackoverflow.com/questions/11754877/troubleshooting-related-field-has-invalid-lookup-icontains)
-- Code to restrict data value range : [Min Max Values](https://stackoverflow.com/questions/65416042/max-and-min-values-for-a-django-model-field-according-to-the-values-already-int)
-- Information on how to round decimal field to 2 places : [Round Decimals](https://stackoverflow.com/questions/37958130/automatically-round-djangos-decimalfield-according-to-the-max-digits-and-decima)
-- Information on how to implement jumbotron images : [Jumbotron](https://stackoverflow.com/questions/22000754/responsive-bootstrap-jumbotron-background-image)
-- Code on how to remove trailing zeroes from decimal fields : [Normalize function](https://stackoverflow.com/questions/40135464/django-remove-trailing-zeroes-for-a-decimal-in-a-template)
-- Setting to turn off auth email verification : [EMAIL VERIFICATION](https://stackoverflow.com/questions/53968044/django-user-registration-error-with-django-rest-auth-package)
-- Some ideas on how to format the authentication/Sign in/Registration pages came from : [Page layout demo](https://www.bootstrapdash.com/product/free-bootstrap-login/#product-demo-section)
-- Code to 'bold' active navbar link : [Active Link](https://stackoverflow.com/questions/32931436/active-tag-on-bootstrap-with-django)
-- Code to remove class from base.html : [Override class](https://stackoverflow.com/questions/34232936/dry-method-to-add-a-class-to-body-in-the-base-template)
-- Code to help with order_by for composite foreign key : [Composite order](https://stackoverflow.com/questions/1474135/django-admin-ordering-of-foreignkey-and-manytomanyfield-relations-referencing-u)
-- Code to help filter upcoming bookings : [Date handling](https://stackoverflow.com/questions/21576727/django-records-greater-than-particular-date)
-- Code to build dropdown for schedule : [Drop-down control](https://stackoverflow.com/questions/57533058/django-how-to-add-items-to-bootstrap-dropdown)
-- Code on how to build dropdown : [Additional Drop-down information](https://getbootstrap.com/docs/5.0/components/dropdowns/)
-- Code on how to convert number string to list : [Python lists](https://stackoverflow.com/questions/4395230/building-a-list-in-django-templates)
-- Code on how to display messages to user : [Alert messages](https://stackoverflow.com/questions/28240746/django-how-to-implement-alertpopup-message-after-complete-method-in-view)
-- Additional code on alert message handling : [Fade and Slide](https://stackoverflow.com/questions/23101966/bootstrap-alert-auto-close)
-- Code to test automatically generated dates : [Date Mocking](https://stackoverflow.com/questions/49874923/how-to-test-auto-now-add-in-django)
-- Code on how to use setUpTestData : [Test Data generation](https://stackoverflow.com/questions/29428894/django-setuptestdata-vs-setup)
-- Code on how to create a user reference and log them in : [Test User login](https://stackoverflow.com/questions/2619102/djangos-self-client-login-does-not-work-in-unit-tests)
-- Code to help with naive date : [Timezone aware dates](https://stackoverflow.com/questions/4530069/how-do-i-get-a-value-of-datetime-today-in-python-that-is-timezone-aware)
-- Code to help with testing admin.py customizations : [Custom Admin test](https://newbedev.com/testing-custom-admin-actions-in-django)
-- Code on how to delay jest test : [Jest Delay](https://stackoverflow.com/questions/46077176/jest-settimeout-not-pausing-test)
-- Code on how to stop jquery animations for jest testing : [De-activate animations](https://stackoverflow.com/questions/61295452/jest-test-jquery-fadein-fadeout-on-specific-elements)

-### Content
-- Information on individual hikes was found on the Government of Canada - Parks Canada website : [Parks Canada](https://www.pc.gc.ca/en/pn-np/ab/banff/activ/randonee-hiking)
+-

 ### Media
-- The Lato font used was imported from [Google Fonts](https://fonts.google.com/)
+- The Raleway font used was imported from [Google Fonts](https://fonts.google.com/)
-- Fontawesome was used for icons, including icons for like, comments, user - [Font Awesome](https://fontawesome.com/)
+- Fontawesome was used for icons [Font Awesome](https://fontawesome.com/)
 - The applicaiton favicon was created from the "exchange" icon image on [Font Awesome](https://fontawesome.com/)
-- The default hike image : Photo by <a href="https://unsplash.com/@sickhews?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Wes Hicks</a> on <a href="https://unsplash.com/s/photos/hiking-boots?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Jumbotron background image : Photo by <a href="https://unsplash.com/@stephenleo1982?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Stephen Leonardi</a> on <a href="https://unsplash.com/s/photos/hiking?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@caraventurera?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Cara Fuller</a> on <a href="https://unsplash.com/s/photos/hike-waterfall?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@larisabirta?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Larisa Birta</a> on <a href="https://unsplash.com/s/photos/hike?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@kalenemsley?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kalen Emsley</a> on <a href="https://unsplash.com/s/photos/hiking-canada?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@kalenemsley?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kalen Emsley</a> on <a href="https://unsplash.com/s/photos/hiking-canada?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@hollymandarich?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Holly Mandarich</a> on <a href="https://unsplash.com/s/photos/hiking?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@toomastartes?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Toomas Tartes</a> on <a href="https://unsplash.com/s/photos/hiking?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@kalenemsley?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Kalen Emsley</a> on <a href="https://unsplash.com/s/photos/hike?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@guernseyphotographer?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Simon English</a> on <a href="https://unsplash.com/s/photos/hiking?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@wanderingteddybear?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Ted Bryan Yu</a> on <a href="https://unsplash.com/s/photos/hiking?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Hike image : Photo by <a href="https://unsplash.com/@hiking_corgi?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Vlad D</a> on <a href="https://unsplash.com/s/photos/hike-meadow?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
-- Background for Register, Sign in and Sign out : Photo by <a href="https://unsplash.com/@baileyzindel?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Bailey Zindel</a> on <a href="https://unsplash.com/s/photos/mountains?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-### Acknowledgments

-- Thank you to my mentor Brian Macharia for his continuing help and feedback.
-His advice and tips have been very beneficial, especially in the area of coding standards and best practice.
+- Pexels.com was used for all the images[Pexels](https://www.pexels.com/)